 Today, let’s take a look at another famous eCommerce platform: Bigcommerce vs Shopify.
-Both of them are amazing systems, but there are some key distinctions between them.
+Both are excellent systems, but there are some key distinctions between them.
 One platform may be a better fit for your business than the other, depending on your needs.
-They are an endless battle for the best online store builder.
+BigCommerce and Shopify create an endless battle for the best online store builder.

 They are two of the most popular SaaS eCommerce systems for launching online stores.
-These platforms allow you to use a wide range of tools without needing to know anything about web programming.
+These platforms allow you to use a wide range of tools without knowing anything about web programming.
 We’ll compare the features, pricing, and community of both BigCommerce and Shopify in this post.
-If your business is at an enterprise level, you might want to take a look at our Shopify Plus and BigCommerce Enterprise comparison.
+If your business is at an enterprise level, you might want to look at our Shopify Plus and BigCommerce Enterprise comparison.
 Now.
 Let’s jump in.

 BigCommerce vs Shopify: Overview

-BigCommerce and Shopify are both SaaS eCommerce platforms (Software-as-a-Service), meaning they can be accessed via a browser without the need for external hosting.
-The platform will take care of things like server maintenance, upgrades, and problem resolution.
-As a result, you can get started with your store straight away without having to learn a lot of coding.
+BigCommerce and Shopify are SaaS eCommerce platforms (Software-as-a-Service), meaning they can be accessed via a browser without external hosting.
+The platform will take care of server maintenance, upgrades, and problem resolution.
+As a result, you can get started with your store straight away without learning much coding.

 We can confidently state that both systems can meet the needs of all online retailers and budding entrepreneurs admirably.
-The final decision will be based primarily on your own personal principles.
-Let’s take a look at both Shopify and BigCommerce financial results in 2020.
+The final decision will be based primarily on your principles.
+Let’s take a look at both Shopify and BigCommerce financial results in 2021.

 BigCommerce vs Shopify: What Makes the Difference?

 BigCommerce has only one core product: its eCommerce platform.
 The company fully reinvests in the platform it powers, committing all technical and service resources to sustain the industry’s best cloud-based, multi-channel solution.